HeardLibrary/digital-scholarship/script/python/editor.md

 divisor = 2
 ```

 10\.
-To see the effect of the changes, return to the console and run the file again as you did before.  *Note: in Windows, you can bring up the previous command by pressing the up arrow key once, then pressing Enter/Return.*
+To see the effect of the changes, return to the console and run the file again as you did before.  *Note: you can bring up the previous command in the console by pressing the up arrow key once, then pressing Enter/Return.*

 Here's what should happen: